 I’m obsessed with Glossier’s Lash Slick.
 I know a lot of people in the beauty community don’t like this product and I totally get it.
 I first received it as a gift and wasn’t sure if I would like the brush because it just doesn’t look too promising and the bristles aren’t super long.

 But let me tell you, there’s no other mascara that makes my lashes look as long and fluffy as this one does.
 I’m personally willing to splurge on this.
 You pay $18 for .29 oz.
 But if this is still too much for you, don’t worry!
 I have a good suggestion for you below.

 Lash Slick Dupe

-The brush on Maybelline’s Snapscara is completely different than the Lash Slick brush.
+There are so many mascaras out there, but I did narrow down this bad boy as a great Glossier dupe.
+The brush on CoverGirl Flourish by Lash Blast Mascara is slightly different than the Lash Slick brush.
 But they do the same thing to your lashes.
 By this, I mean that they both make your eyelashes look natural and fluffy with no clumps.

 I realllllllly like Glossier’s Wowder.
 It doesn’t make my skin look cakey which is really important to me cause although I have oily skin as I mentioned above, I also have a lot of dry patches.